MiyooCFW/sdcard/README.md

 For recompiling you need to track down their source yourself (other than [gmenu2x][gmenunx]).
 There are a couple of free homebrew roms included here, to be able to test the image.
 Please see the credits below!

-We have here also ``options.cfg`` which make different modules/binaries toggleable, by adding lines:
+We have also ``options.cfg`` which make different modules/binaries toggle-able, by adding lines:
 ``MODULES_CUSTOM=0`` - remove loading custom modules and default to r61520fb video driver.
 ``FAT_CHECK=0`` - disable FSCK checks (you can run them still manually from apps section with fsck tool)
 ``BOOT_LOGO=0`` - disable startup logo screen with this option, without necessity of removing it.
+``FLIP=1`` - flips the displayed image when using default fb driver (only when modules.custom.sh is off).

 # Included Games/ROMs/credits